prafulldeshmukh/rest-app-api/README.md

    $ sudo pip install docker-compose

-4.first build application with docker
+4.First build application with docker

   $ sudo docker build

-  #It deploy & build all apllication which u mentioned in dockerfile
-  # Python, Djnago & djnago restframework
+  It's deploy & build all apllication which u mentioned in dockerfile Python, Django & Django restframework

  5. After successfully build you have to run the command for .yml file
     $ sudo docker-compose build